 Sherry McKee, Ph.D. , is Professor of Psychiatry; Director, Yale Behavioral Pharmacology Laboratory; and Clinical Director, Forensic Drug Diversion Clinic.
 Her research is focused on improving treatment for those with nicotine and alcohol use disorders.
 Using a transdisciplinary perspective, she uses human laboratory paradigms, survey research, epidemiological research, and policy research to uncover the mechanisms underlying poor outcomes and translate these findings into improved interventions.
 In particular, Dr. McKee is interested in improving treatment outcomes for women and those with criminal justice involvement.
 Dr. McKee leads a large interdisciplinary research effort to develop smoking cessation interventions that are sensitive to gender differences in smoking behavior.
 Researchers spanning diverse areas of expertise (e.g., molecular biology, neuroimaging, pharmacology, pharmacogenetics, health economics, policy) are collaborating to develop effective interventions for female and male smokers.
 Dr. McKee also leads a SAMSHA-funded partnership between Yale and the State of Connecticut Department of Corrections and Department of Addiction and Mental Health Services to improve addiction outcomes in offenders who are re-entering their communities following incarceration.

-Stephanie S. O'Malley, Ph.D. , is Professor of Psychiatry; Director, Division of Substance Abuse Research in Psychiatry, and Deputy Chair, Clinical Research.
+Stephanie S. O'Malley, Ph.D. , is Professor of Psychiatry; Director, Division of Substance Abuse Research in Psychiatry; and Deputy Chair, Clinical Research.
 Her research uses human laboratory methods and clinical trials methods to investigate alcohol and tobacco use behaviors and the prevention of long-term problems.
-She is co-PI of the Yale Tobacco Center for Regulatory Research and has expertise in tobacco use including emerging products.
-Of particular focus, her research examines young adults at risk for alcohol or tobacco dependence by virtue of family history and secondary prevention studies for preventing progression of heavy drinking patterns in young adults.
+She is Co-PI of the Yale Tobacco Center for Regulatory Research and has expertise in tobacco use including emerging products.
 Fellows have access to several large data sets for secondary analyses as well as the opportunity to develop new studies.

 Marc N. Potenza, M.D., Ph.D. , is Professor of Psychiatry, in the Child Study, and of Neuroscience; Director, Center of Excellence in Gambling Research; Director, Yale Program for Research on Impulsivity and Impulse Control Disorders; Director, Women and Addictive Disorders, Women’s Health Research at Yale.
 His research is focused on the substance and non-substance (behavioral) addictions, with the latter including excessive or problematic engagement in gambling, gaming, Internet use, sex, shopping or eating.
 He and his group utilize multiple approaches including brain imaging (fMRI, sMRI, DTI and PET), genetic, pharmacological, behavioral, cognitive, survey, and other assessments.
 Data from completed and ongoing studies that are available include those from or involving youth (particularly adolescents) and adults at-risk or with addictions, including longitudinal data.
 Data from multiple modalities (e.g., relating brain imaging measures to clinical outcomes in the treatment of addictions) are available from completed and ongoing studies.
 Similarly, data from completed and ongoing studies of mother/child interactions that include maternal neural responses to infant stimuli in substance-using and non-substance-using mothers are available for study.

-Carolyn E. Sartor, Ph.D. , is Assistant Professor of Psychiatry.
+Carolyn E. Sartor, Ph.D. , is an Associate Professor of Psychiatry.
 Her program of research is aimed at refining etiological models of substance use disorders in adolescents and young adults by integrating a developmental psychopathology perspective with genetically-informative designs.
 The identification of differences by gender and race/ethnicity in the contribution of various risk and protective factors to substance use behaviors is central to this pursuit.
-Dr. Sartor studies the progression through stages of substance use (e.g., initiation, onset of symptoms) and the timing of stage transitions in relation to the onset of psychiatric disorders and trauma exposure, with a particular focus on the influence of childhood sexual abuse on the course of alcohol and drug use in women.
-Fellows have access to data from multiple large-scale longitudinal studies of substance use and trauma for secondary data analysis as well as opportunities to develop new data collection projects.
+Dr. Sartor’s work focuses in particular on the progression through stages of alcohol, cigarette, and marijuana use (e.g., initiation, onset of symptoms) and the timing of stage transitions in relation to the onset of psychiatric disorders and trauma exposure.
+Fellows have access to data from multiple large-scale population based longitudinal studies as well as a large-scale cross-sectional study of college students to conduct secondary data analysis projects.
+They also have opportunities to develop new data collection projects.

-Tami P. Sullivan, Ph.D. , is Associate Professor of Psychiatry (Psychology); Co-Director, Division of Prevention and Community Research; and Director, Family Violence Research and Programs.
+Tami P. Sullivan, Ph.D. , is an Associate Professor of Psychiatry (Psychology); Co-Director, Division of Prevention and Community Research; and Director, Family Violence Research and Programs.
 Her program of research centers on individual- and system-level factors that affect the wellbeing of women victims of intimate partner violence (IPV).
-At the individual level, she conducts risk and protective factor research and is particularly interested in applying micro-longitudinal designs such as experience sampling methods and conducting research that informs the development of interventions to be implemented in community settings.
+At the individual level, she conducts risk and protective factor research and applies micro-longitudinal designs and is particularly interested in conducting research that informs the development of interventions to be implemented in community settings.
 Specifically, Dr. Sullivan focuses on advancing knowledge of IPV, posttraumatic stress, substance use, and HIV/sexual risk – as well as other co-occurring problems.
 At the system-level, she focuses on understanding the capacity of systems (e.g., criminal justice system) to meet the unique needs of IPV-exposed women.